Hervar77/infinity-doc/mkdocs/api/infinity.database.md

 Parameters:

 - table: `string`
-  >the name of the table to be queried
+  >The name of the table to be queried.

 - ids: [`infinity.database.idsArray`](#infinity.database.idsArray_interface)
-  >an array containing the IDs of the rows to be returned
+  >An array containing the IDs of the rows to be returned.

 Return type: [`infinity.database.getResultArray`](#infinity.database.getResultArray_interface)